 Maintaining Your Bat

-To keep the bat lasting longer store the bat in a zero humid place.
-Also, the place should be clean and dirt-free so that it does not damage the material of the unit.
+To keep the bat lasting longer, store the bat in a zero-humid place.
+Also, the place should be clean and dirt-free so that it does not damage the unit’s material.

 Don’t Give It To Someone Else

 Never share your baseball composite bat with anyone, whether they are playing with you on the same team or not, to maintain its quality.